-- ceasing all pensionable employment and taking early retirement on the terms set out below in respect of each employment in which case they cannot be pensionable again in the current scheme (normal pension age of 60).
-(An employment may continue if it is not more than 16 hours a week, without affecting the payment of enhanced benefits, but it will not be pensionable in the scheme), and - taking benefits only in respect of the employment that is being terminated, in which case they can continue being pensionable in other employments.
-After 6 April 2010, this will not apply if taking benefits under the age of 55\ - members with concurrent practitioner and non-practitioner employments, who choose to cease all pensionable employments, will receive only their nonpractitioner benefits on redundancy grounds.
-Where appropriate, benefits for practitioner membership may be taken on an early retirement basis with an actuarial reduction or preserved for payment at age 60. ,\ - 16.15 The employer who authorises early retirement will be responsible for the pension costs accruing from other terminating employment.
+- ceasing all pensionable employment and taking early retirement on the terms set out below in respect of each.
+Members may be able to re-join the 2015 scheme if they continue or subsequently return to NHS employment.); and - taking benefits only in respect of the employment that is being terminated, in which case they can continue being pensionable in other employments. - members with concurrent practitioner and non-practitioner employments, who choose to cease all pensionable employments, will receive only their non-practitioner benefits on redundancy grounds.
+Where appropriate, benefits for practitioner membership may be taken on an early retirement basis with an actuarial reduction or preserved for payment at age 60.

+16.15 The employer who authorises early retirement will be responsible for the pension costs accruing from other terminating employment.
 If a member returns to work after taking their pension, their pension will be abated, if the combined value of their pension and salary is greater than they earned prior to retirement.
 This will continue until they reach their normal pension age.